mehedii-h03/cleanify/README.md

 # Cleanify

-Welcome to the Event Cleanify repository!
+Welcome to the Cleanify repository!
 This website represent a dish washing store Management Application.

 ## Live link